Adaptive measurement strategy for quantum subspace methods: introduction

-When one has access to quantum computer with fault-tolerance such that long coherence is ensured, one may rely on the amplitude estimation that achieves Heisenberg limit of complexity $O(1/\epsilon)$ in terms of additive error $\epsilon$~\cite{brassard2002quantum}.
-There have been some attempts to extend the scheme to multiple observable estimation regime~\cite{huggins2022nearly}, while it is still open how to achieve the optimal query complexity.
-Meanwhile, when the coherence of quantum computer is limited, either in near-term device or in early fault-tolerant regime, we shall rather depend on projective measurements with circuit executions over $O(1/\epsilon^2)$ times.
-Existing works in the context of variational quantum simulations~\cite{peruzzo2014variational, bauer2020quantum, cerezo2021variational} have exploited the classical description of the target observable to be measured: the $L^1$ norm of the Pauli coefficients for the target observable~\cite{kandala_hardware_2017, mcclean_theory_2016}, qubit-wise commutativity of Pauli operators embedded in to graph coloring problem~\cite{bravyi2017tapering, verteletskyi_measurement_2020, Crawford2021efficientquantum, hamamura2020efficient, hillmich2021decision}, and expression of uncertainty for adaptive modification of measurement resource~\cite{garcia2021learning}.
-Another important direction is to utilize randomized measurements, which are designed to achieve average-case optimality so that one may choose target observable arbitrarily after the measurement is done~\cite{enk2012measuring, elben2018renyi, elben2019statistical,huang_predicting_2020, elben2023randomized}.
-For instance, the protocol referred to as the classical shadow (CS) tomography achieves estimation accuracy $\epsilon$ for $M$ observables with $O(\log(M)/\epsilon^2)$ measurements, with prefactors that crucially rely on the set of available POVMs~\cite{huang_predicting_2020, zhao_fermionic_2021, low2022classical, elben2023randomized}.
+When one has access to a quantum computer with fault-tolerance such that long coherence is ensured, one may rely on the amplitude estimation that achieves the Heisenberg limit of complexity $O(1/\epsilon)$ in terms of additive error $\epsilon$~\cite{brassard2002quantum}.
+There have been some attempts to extend the scheme to a multiple observable estimation regime~\cite{higgins2009demonstrating, huggins2022nearly}, while it is still open how to achieve the optimal query complexity.
+Meanwhile, when the coherence of the quantum computer is limited, we shall rather depend on projective measurements with circuit executions over $O(1/\epsilon^2)$ times, either in a near-term device~\cite{peruzzo2014variational, bauer2020quantum, cerezo2021variational} or in early fault-tolerant regime~\cite{lin2022heisenberg, ding2023even}.
+Existing works in the context of variational quantum simulations~\cite{peruzzo2014variational, bauer2020quantum, cerezo2021variational} have exploited the classical description of the target observable to be measured: the $L^1$ norm of the Pauli coefficients for the target observable~\cite{kandala_hardware_2017, mcclean_theory_2016}, qubit-wise commutativity of Pauli operators embedded into Minimum Clique Cover (MCC) problem~\cite{bravyi2017tapering, verteletskyi_measurement_2020, Crawford2021efficientquantum, hamamura2020efficient, hillmich2021decision}, and expression of uncertainty for adaptive modification of measurement resource~\cite{garcia2021learning}.
+Another important direction is to utilize randomized measurements, which are designed to achieve average-case optimality so that one may choose target observables arbitrarily after the measurement is done~\cite{enk2012measuring, elben2018renyi, elben2019statistical,huang_predicting_2020, elben2023randomized}.
+For instance, the protocol referred to as the classical shadow (CS) tomography achieves estimation accuracy $\epsilon$ for $M$ observables with $O(\log(M)/\epsilon^2)$ measurements, with prefactors that crucially rely on the set of available positive operator-valued measurements~\cite{huang_predicting_2020, zhao_fermionic_2021, low2022classical, elben2023randomized}.
 When one is interested in some specific observables such as quantum many-body Hamiltonians, one may introduce appropriate bias on the measurement strategy so that the estimation variance is suppressed~\cite{hadfield_measurements_2022, huang2021efficient, nakaji2023measurement}.